Skip to Main Content

 GRIFFITH YOUNG

-Poway Domestic Violence Lawyer
+Poway Domestic Violence Restraining Order Attorney

 Violence doesn’t always leave a mark you can see.
 In Poway, some people live in fear every minute.
 They stay quiet to protect the kids or avoid more harm.
 We understand how heavy that silence feels.
 Griffith Young takes fast legal action to protect people in abusive homes.
-We file emergency court orders and fight for safe custody arrangements.
-When someone feels trapped, we give them a path out.
-Abuse can end.
-Help can begin.

 Client Testimonials: Our Domestic Violence Success Stories